+The sanitary conditions of the town are in a deplorable state.
 According to Namasale Town Council Development Plant (2013-18), only seventy-five percent of the population has access to sanitation facilities while twenty-five percent use the bush/open ground and polythene bags as a way of disposing off their fecal matter.
 Public toilets are generally lacking in the town.
-They are visible in schools, government offices and facilities such as health centers.
+They are visible in schools, government offices and facilities such as health centres.
 In households where the private sanitary facilities exist, their state leaves a lot to be desired and a good number of latrines are a health hazard.
 This kind of excreta management presents a high risk of contaminating both the underground water table/aquifers and surface water thus making some water sources unsafe for human consumption.